![]() |

 held on Friday 12th and Saturday 13th January 2007.

-schedule and an archive of conference information click here.
+For the conference schedule and an archive of conference information click here.

 For links to some of the submitted papers click here.